 Our next generation 2Ku solution, which offers additional bandwidth and improved speeds for our connectivity service, is expected to be commercially available to commercial aircraft during the first half of 2016.
 Since our 2Ku service is currently in the testing phase and has yet to be deployed for commercial use, there can be no assurance that such technology will perform as expected or be deployed on our current timeline, due to, among other things, the failure of any 2Ku-related technology and equipment to perform as expected, problems arising in the manufacturing process, our reliance on single-source suppliers to provide certain necessary components and delays in obtaining or failures to obtain the required regulatory approvals for installation and operation of such equipment and the provision of service to passengers.
 In addition, other providers of satellite-based connectivity services currently have services available for commercial deployment that are intended to compete directly with 2Ku, and airlines may choose to adopt such a service over 2Ku.
 We currently have agreements with four airlines to provide 2Ku to all or a portion of such airlines' fleets.
-The failure of 2Ku to perform as expected, or significant delays in our ability to deploy it, could result in material breaches of such agreements which could in turn result in termination of such agreements and liability to Gogo.
-In addition, three airlines have agreed or announced their intent to conduct 2Ku trials or enter into definitive agreements with us.
+The failure of 2Ku to perform as expected, or significant delays in our ability to deploy it, could result in material breaches of such agreements which could in turn result in termination of such agreements with us.
 If 2Ku fails to perform as expected or its commercial availability is significantly delayed as compared to the timelines for which we have contracted, our business, business prospects and results of operations may be materially adversely affected.
 In addition, our failure to timely deliver 2Ku could have a material adverse effect on our ability to alleviate capacity constraints in our network.
-See also "-We are experiencing network capacity constraints in the United States and expect capacity demands to increase, and we may in the future experience capacity constraints internationally.
+See also "-We are experiencing network capacity constraints in the future experience capacity constraints internationally.
 If we are unable to successfully implement planned or future technology enhancements to increase our network capacity, or our airline partners do not agree to such enhancements, our ability to maintain sufficient network capacity and our business could be materially and adversely affected."